Leonard of Noblac: Veneration

-The growing tide of pilgrims passing on their way to Santiago inspired romances to publicize more than one locally venerated saint along the pilgrim routes.
-Saint Martial is another example of a saint of the Limousin whose dramatic vita helped attract pilgrims to his shrine.
-The village below the shrine of Saint Leonard, perched on its hilltop site, had its origins in the 11th century, when under the jurisdiction of the château of Noblac it was first encircled with walls, a necessity of life in the region.
-It developed as a small center of commerce in the 13th century, based on forges and foundries (perhaps the origin of the saint's association with chains) and leatherworking, with communal consuls who were in charge of defending its rights and privileges – its "liberties" in the medieval sense.
-A history of the commune, written by the local antiquary and historian of the Limousin, Louis Guibert in 1890, was reissued in 1992.

 In the Alpine regions of Bavaria, St Leonard is regarded as the traditional patron of farmers.
 Many Bavarian communities carry out traditional processions or rides on his feast day; community members wear traditional costume, usually dirndls for the women and Lederhosen for the men.
-Until the Secularisation, Inchenhofen became a major pilgrimage site for the cult of St. Leonard, promoted by the Cistercian monks of nearby Fürstenfeld Abbey.
+Until the Secularisation, Inchenhofen became a major pilgrimage site for the cult of St Leonard, promoted by the Cistercian monks of nearby Fürstenfeld Abbey.

 Leonard is remembered in the Church of England with a commemoration on 6 November.